 Cholesterol and blood sugar tests

 Your doctor can recommend the appropriate screenings based on your age, gender, and risk factors.
-Early detection can make a significant difference in the treatability of many conditions, so don't postpone these screenings for too long.
+Regular health screenings are a core part of the annual physical exam checklist — early detection can make a significant difference in the treatability of many conditions, so don't skip or postpone them.

 Changes in your health or lifestyle may necessitate adjustments to your medication dosages.
 Some medications may no longer be necessary, while others may be appropriate to add to your regimen.
 Discuss any concerns or side effects you've experienced with your current medications, and ask your doctor if any changes are needed.